-Performance Assistant Technology
+12. Performance Assistant Technology

 The performance assistant technology is a feature present in most Yamaha digital pianos that ensures that you do not play a wrong melody note or chord.
-When you select a song then press the performance assistant technology button and play any notes on the keyboard; the notes you play match the music playing with the upper part of the keyboard providing a higher pitch and the lower part of the keyboard providing a lower pitch.
+When you select a song, press the performance assistant technology button and play any notes on the keyboard; the notes you play match the music playing with the upper part of the keyboard providing a higher pitch and the lower part of the keyboard providing a lower pitch.
 This makes it easier for you to concentrate on one hand at a time while learning to play the piano.

-Digital Signal Processing (DSP)
+15. Digital Signal Processing (DSP)

-The digital signal processing helps to enhance the sound quality that has complicated digital effects such as harmony, reverb and chorus.
+Digital signal processing helps to enhance the sound quality that has complicated digital effects such as harmony, reverb and chorus.

-Advanced Wave Memory (AWM)
+16. Advanced Wave Memory (AWM)

-Full Keyboard Mode
+17. Full Keyboard Mode

 Pros of Yamaha YPG-535 88-key Portable Grand Graded-Action USB Keyboard